 Tardiness disrupts the smooth beginning of the school day.
 Please make every attempt to have your child arrive at school on time.
 Children not in the classroom by 8:30 a.m. are marked late by their classroom teacher.
 The notation will appear on the child's report card for each marking period.
 Traffic backs up on Upland Street and in the school driveway between 8:25 and 8:30 a.m., especially on inclement weather days.
 Leave for school early to ensure you are on time.

 Arrival Driving Procedures

-Families with Kindergarten and 1st Grade Students.
-Proceed into the driveway and drop your child(ren) at the main entrance.
+Families should proceed into the driveway and drop your child(ren) at the main entrance.
 Staff will assist your child(ren) out of the car.
-Please put the car in PARK unti your child is safely out of the car.
+Please put the car in PARK until your child is safely out of the car.

 Please do not park on Upland Street in the morning.
-If you need to come into school, stay in line and park in the upper lot.
+If you need to come into school, Please utilize the front parking lot.

 Enter and exit the school driveway at 5 miles per hour.
 Always turn RIGHT when you leave the driveway.